 Windows System Restore Point is a feature that creates snapshots of certain files and information before critical operations such as updates or software installations take place.
 Whenever you face problem windows such as after recent driver update, Recent update installation or third party application installation, Registry Modification You can perform System restore, Which All to Go back to the previous Working state where windows work smoothly.
 This is a Great First Step Solution to fix major windows problems.

-This feature is like a backup, but not exactly, as going back in time with this feature won’t affect your documents or settings prior the creation of a particular restore point.
+This feature is like a backup, but not exactly, as going back in time with this feature won’t affect your documents or settings prior to the creation of a particular restore point.
 However, it will remove apps, drivers, system updates, and registry changes after the restore point was made.
 It’s just like a time machine.

 Why Is System restore point Important?